JonAbrams/SpaceAce/README.md

 ### Custom Actions (function)

 A custom action is a function that is passed to a space.
 It returns a wrapped function.
 When the wrapped function is called, the action is called with a few named parameters (as the first actual parameter).
-The rest of the parameters are whatever is passed to the wrapped function when it's eventually called.
+The rest of the parameters are whatever is passed to the wrapped function when it’s eventually called.

 Every time you change a space within a custom action, subscribers will be notified.
 Every change you apply will apply on the latest version of the space.